Generic name: pembrolizumab (PEM broe LIZ ue mab)

 How is pembrolizumab given?

 Your doctor will perform a blood test to make sure pembrolizumab is the right treatment for your condition.

-Pembrolizumab is given as an infusion into a vein, usually once every 3 weeks.
+Pembrolizumab is given as an infusion into a vein, usually once every 3 to 6 weeks.
 A healthcare provider will give you this injection.